No Press Events

 In the interest of complete disclosure, we make $1 for every 1,000 people who see an ad.
 Most of our visitors are using ad-blockers, so we’re making practically nothing from these ads.
 That’s okay, we use ad-blockers too.

 Since we can’t sell advertising, we aren’t reliant on gaming publishers to keep the site running.
-Those of you who can see ads on the site, enjoy your Cheerios commercials.
+Those of you who can see ads on the site, enjoy your Cheerios commercials and random lists about what celebrities are doing.

 UPDATE (April 27, 2013): There have been some gaming ads on the site recently (most notably an ad for Metro: Last Light).
 We don’t have any say over the ads, so these ads are coming from WordPress (well whoever they use) and we can’t control what types of ads are displayed.
 So if you see a gaming ad on the site, know that it isn’t there because we’re getting paid by the publisher to put it there.